 If you haven't heard of Misfits Market, it's a subscription service for groceries.
 They reroute items rejected by grocery stores for whatever reason – this might be a potato that's smaller than ideal or an apple that's a funny shape.
-Nothing wrong with them, but stores only want the most perfect specimens.
+Nothing is wrong with them, but stores only want the most perfect specimens.

 When I started with Misfits a few years ago, it was strictly organic produce, but it has expanded to include all kinds of groceries now, including meat, dairy, snacks, and pantry items.

-So I ordered a box of all organic produce, especially items that are more difficult to find organic here in the dead of winter in northeastern South Dakota.
-I focused on some items included on the "
+However, I still order strictly organic produce, especially items that are more difficult to find organic here in the dead of winter in northeastern South Dakota.
+I focus on some items included on the "Dirty Dozen" list of produce with the most pesticide residue – like strawberries, apples, and bell peppers that I want to be sure to buy organic.

 My Produce Box